mhoelzer/backend-slackbot/README.md

 ### Phase 1: Bare Bones Bot

 Your first implementation of the bot will run on your local development machine, and should be able to perform these basic functions:
+*   Make sure you use python classes and objects when you implement.
+[Here](https://github.com/KenzieAcademy/backend-slackbot/) is a starter code and some suggested methods
 *   Connect your app to the [KenzieBot](https://kenziebot.slack.com) workspace as a bot user
 *   Send a message to a channel announcing that it is online
 *   Wait for and process events/messages in an infinite while-loop